-Counselors meet with students individually, in small groups, workshops, and in classes to help students in achieving their academic goals and personal growth.
+Counselors meet with students individually, in small groups, in workshops, and in classes to help students achieve their academic goals and personal growth.
 Counselors are educated to directly assist students with a wide range of issues and are knowledgeable about other helpful resources at Ohlone and in the community.
 Counselors can provide career information and assessment, orientation, and other general counseling services.
-Counselors have current college transfer information and help students with transfer plans.
+Counselors have current university transfer information and help students with transfer plans.

 - Counseling Hours

 - Drop-in Sessions